jamesesguerra/markdown_notes/notes/Chapter 12꞉ File Input Output.md

 ### `split()`

-Splitting a string using a delimiter:
+Splitting a string using a delimiter.

 ```java
 String toTest = "What is blue + yellow?/green";